 The Office of the Director of Public Prosecutions was established by the Prosecution of Offences Act, 1974.
 The Director of Public Prosecutions is referred to as the DPP.
 The mission of the Office of the Director of Public Prosecutions is 'to provide on behalf of the People of Ireland a prosecution service that is independent, fair and effective'.
-The Office of the DPP is made up of two legal Divisions which are supported by a Prosecution Policy Unit and a Library and Research Unit.
-The Administration Division provides administrative support to the organisation as a whole.
+The Office of the DPP is made up of four Divisions: Directing Division; Solicitors Division; Legal Services Division; and Administration Division.

-The Directing Division consists of barristers and solicitors who examine criminal investigation files and decide whether or not a prosecution should be taken.

-The Solicitors Division consists of solicitors and legal executives who prepare and conduct cases on behalf of the DPP in all Courts sitting in Dublin.
+- i) The Directing Division consists of barristers and solicitors who examine criminal investigation files and decide whether or not a prosecution should be taken. - ii) The Solicitors Division consists of solicitors and legal executives who prepare and conduct cases on behalf of the DPP in all Courts sitting in Dublin. - iii) The Legal Services Division incorporates the Policy & Research Unit; the Library and Information Services; Knowledge Management; the Victims Liaison Unit; and the International Unit. - iv) The Administration Division provides the organisational, infrastructural, and administrative services required by the Office as a whole.

-The Prosecution Policy Unit develops prosecution policies and advises on legal policy documents referred to the Office for consideration.

-The Library & Research Unit provides information, know-how and research services for both legal and administration staff.

-The Administration Division provides the organisational, infrastructural, and administrative services required by the Office as a whole.